Back

 Key Takeaways

-Choosing between Framer vs Figma sounds simple, until you’re halfway through a project and realize you picked the wrong tool.
+Picking between Framer vs Figma sounds easy, until you’re halfway through a project and realize you picked the wrong tool.

 Many teams start designing in Figma expecting a smooth path to launch, only to hit a wall when it’s time to publish.
 Others jump into Framer hoping it can handle complex product systems, then struggle with scale.
 The result comes with rework, delays, developer bottlenecks, and missed growth opportunities.